Skip to main content

 As the train stops in River City, Cowell, who has been trying to find and expose Hill, mentions that Hill wouldn't get far with the stubborn Iowans.
 Before the train begins to move again, a salesman who has quietly been playing cards grabs his suitcase and announces that the conversation has prompted him to give Iowa a try.
 When asked his name, the stranger flashes his suitcase, bearing the name "Prof. Harold Hill," and he quickly exits the train as it starts to move off.
 He finds himself facing River City's Main Street, decorated with Fourth of July bunting and crowded with townspeople.

 As workers move a pool table into the River City Billiard Parlor that is owned by Mayor Shinn, the townspeople greet the mayor and each other.
 They sing with pride of their contrariness ("Iowa Stubborn").
 As they disperse, Hill enters the scene and tries to rent a horse and buggy at the livery stable.
 There, he meets his old friend and one-time partner, Marcellus Washburn.
 Washburn, who knows Harold's real first name is Greg, remembers Hill's last sales gimmick was selling steam-powered automobiles.
-Hill tells Marcellus he'd be selling them still if somebody actually invented such a vehicle.
+Hill tells Marcellus he'd be selling them still if somebody hadn't actually invented such a vehicle.

 Marcellus has given up his old ways and settled down in River City to work in the livery stable.
 After Harold explains his plans, Marcellus warns him to watch out for the town's music teacher and librarian, Marian Paroo, as she'd expose Harold's con on the spot.
 Harold asks him to point her out and then he sets about thinking of a way to convince the parents of River City of the necessity of a boy's band.